TerryV8/click-count/docs/replication_scalability.md

 This process works with local VMs, physical servers and/or cloud servers.
 It is simple enough that you can easily integrate its use into your own automation (Terraform, Ansible).

+kubeadm assumes you have a set of machines (virtual or real) that are up and running.
+It is designed to be part of a large provisioning system - or just for easy manual provisioning. kubeadm is a great choice where you have your own infrastructure (e.g. bare metal), or where you have an existing orchestration system (e.g. Ansible) that you have to integrate with.

+If you are not constrained, there are some other tools built to give you complete clusters:

+- On GCE, Google Container Engine gives you one-click Kubernetes clusters
+- On AWS, kops makes cluster installation and management easy (and supports high availability)

 Edit /etc/yum.repos.d/kubernetes.repo: